galopago/misistemote/README.md

 ![](/assets/img/mcuinsocket.jpg) |![](/assets/img/spacebelow.jpg) |![](/assets/img/spaceside.jpg)

-Connecting wires in the underside
+Connecting wires on the underside

 ![CONNECTINGWIRES](/assets/img/connections.jpg)

 ## WATERPROOF ENCLOSURE

-The best enclosures suited for the system are the ones that have external mount points and doesnt need to be opened to be fixed/detached.
+The best enclosures suited for the system are the ones that have external mount points and doesn't need to be opened to be fixed/detached.

 Generic enclosure                    |Sports style enclosure
 -------------------------------------|------------------------------------